HL7/fhir-saner/input/pagecontent/introduction.md

 ### Scope

 The scope of this project is to support reporting of data required by public health and emergency response agencies to address management of the COVID-19 Pandemic.
-The project will address solutions that address COVID-19 and similar public health emergencies.
+The project will develop solutions that address COVID-19 and similar public health emergencies.

 #### Principles
 The following principles were established for development of this guide: